 Here is an example of a specific active ROM exercise for the hip:

-Applying a Mobilization Strategy to the Neurotype
+Applying a Mobilization Strategy To The Neurotype

 If you are certified in Neurological and Physical Typing, you can take this strategy even further, by adjusting your Mobilization strategy based on the Neurotype.
 For ease of writing, I will simply refer to individuals who have a mechanical perception of limitation as mechanical, and the same for neural.

-Type 1 are intense (1A) and explosive (1B).
+Type 1 is intense (1A) and explosive (1B).
 They are a neurodominant profile, which means that to feel good, they must have high nervous system involvement.
-Please do not confuse this with the neural perception of limitation bucket or assume that all Type 1 will be have a neural perception.
+Please do not confuse this with the neural perception of limitation bucket or assume that all Type 1 will have a neural perception.
 In fact, I have worked with many who were quite mechanical.
 What you do need to remember when prescribing mobilization exercises for Type 1 is that they need to be challenged, they need to feel they are doing something.
 So, if you have a mechanical Type 1, soft tissue work will likely not be your best strategy.
 It’s too parasympathetic and passive for them (again, this is not ALWAYS true, remember that what’s important is going back to your WHY).
 You might want to opt for higher tension exercises like PNF stretching and AAROM.
-If you have a neural Type 1, loaded stretching is the best option, as it really presents a challenge for them, plus they love and are accustomed to whole body tension kind of work.
+If you have a neural Type 1, loaded stretching is the best option, as it really presents a challenge for them, plus they love and are accustomed to whole-body tension kind of work.
 For more on loaded stretching: https://thibarmy.com/loaded-stretching-one-powerful-versatile-training-method/

 Here’s an example of an active-assisted ROM exercise for the hip:

 Type 2 like a faster training pace, so organizing your mobilization exercises into a circuit is a good idea.
 The Type 2A are all about variety, so you could use whichever tool within the strategy that they fit into, mechanical or neural, but you will need to change it up frequently.
 This is challenge because if you really want to create change, frequency of practice is key.
 Therefore, change up the exercises and approaches, but make sure you keep mobilizing the same target regions.
-Type 2B are all about sensation and love the mind-muscle connection, so PNF stretches work quite well with a mechanical type.
+Type 2B is all about sensation and love the mind-muscle connection, so PNF stretches work quite well with a mechanical type.
 Soft tissue work could work as well, but not too much or for too long.
 A neural Type 2B will fare well with CARS and unassisted self-mobilization exercises because of the mind-muscle connection component and the slower tempo.

 Here is an example of CARS for the shoulder: